Ready-to-use Vial, Cartridge and Syringe Filling Machines

 E-Beam

 For the E-Beam outside decontamination, single bagged RTU containers are unpacked and fed into an e-beam chamber at up to seven units per minute.
-This allows for a safe procedure with a 6-log rate, which means that the packaging can be introduced sterile.
+A 6-log outside decontamination of the RTU tub is carried out with H2O2, followed by an automatic transfer to the aseptic core zone.

 Opening